aws-samples/aws-lex-web-ui/templates/README.md

 in an iframe, the ChatBot Iframe will be minimized when the page is loaded.
 - `ShowResponseCardTitle`: Lex and Alexa based bots may return ResponseCards.
 ResponseCards always include a title.
 If this parameter is set to true, this title is rendered in the lex-web-ui.
-Optionallty this can be set to false, and the title is not displayed.
+Optionally this can be set to false, and the title is not displayed.
 This is a global setting.

 ### Output